15 Reasons Many Retirees End Up Broke (And How You Can Avoid It)

 Here’s a hard truth: long-term care isn’t just for “other people.”
 It’s expensive, and most aren’t ready for it.
 According to the National Council on Aging, 80% of older adults can’t afford long-term care or even to age in place at home.

 That’s a crisis waiting to happen.
-If you haven’t planned for assisted living, home health aides, or nursing facilities, you’re gambling with your future.
+If you haven’t planned for assisted living, home health aides, or nursing facilities, you’re setting yourself up to be old and broke.

 Insurance, dedicated savings, or other strategies need to be in place long before you need them.
 Waiting until it’s urgent is too late.